Rockfield Studios: The Coach House

 Constructed in 1968, The Coach House includes a large 150 m2 live area with stone walls, a wooden ceiling and a Yamaha grand piano.
 It has a stone drum room, an acoustically variable second drum room, and two isolation booths.
 Recording equipment is based on a customised Neve 8128 recording console with vintage outboard processing, including Neve 1060 microphone amps, Rockfield's original Rosser Electronics microphone amps, API 550 equalisers and UREI 1176 compressors.

-Artists who have recorded in The Coach House include Queen, Oasis, Bullet for My Valentine, Brian Eno, Sepultura, Jayce Lewis, Simple Minds, The Cure and Opeth.
+Artists who have recorded in The Coach House include Hawkwind, Queen, Oasis, Bullet for My Valentine, Brian Eno, Sepultura, Jayce Lewis, Simple Minds, The Cure and Opeth.

 The Quadrangle

 Constructed in 1973, The Quadrangle has a total of 170 square metres of recording space spread between the main area, with a Bösendorfer grand piano, two large variable acoustic drum rooms and three isolation booths.
 Recording equipment in the central control room is based on an MCI 500 Series in-line mixing console with outboard processing, including Neve 1061 microphone amps, Rockfield's original Rosser Electronics microphone amps, API 550 equalisers, and UREI 1176 compressors.

 In the early days The Quadrangle was used by a new group, Queen, who recorded ‘Killer Queen’ here for the album ‘Sheer Heart Attack’ (1974).
 They recorded ‘A Night at the Opera’ here in 1975, including their hit single ‘Bohemian Rhapsody’.

-The Quadrangle has also hosted such notable artists as Rush, Manic Street Preachers, Robert Plant, Shop Front Heroes, and Coldplay.
+The Quadrangle has also hosted notable artists such as Rush, Manic Street Preachers, Robert Plant, Shop Front Heroes, and Coldplay.